SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     - Using `ALL` means all unmatched datasets in the source are inserted into the target table.
 The number of columns must be the same for both the target and source.
     - The `VALUES` addition allows you to specify concrete columns and values to insert. `VALUES` is preceded by a parenthesized, comma-separated list of column names, which can be a single column name and can only be specified once. `VALUES` is followed by a parenthesized, comma-separated list of values that correspond to the specified columns.
 The number of values must match the number of specified column names.

 Expand the following collapsible section for example code.
-To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
   <summary>🟢 Click to expand for example code</summary>